aughrimhallra/aughrimhallra.github.io/docs/index.md

 ## Objective

-Describe how to do various things associated with the AHRA email and sites
+Describe how to do various things associated with the [AHRA](https://ahra.ie) email and site.